 Contemporary Society and Contemporary Religion

-The Christ Church Thinktank has been in existence for over 10 years.
-It draws on speakers from all the churches in the Lewes area.
+The Thinktank draws on speakers from all the churches and other institutions in the Lewes area.
 Our speakers provide their services without charge, so our meetings are free and open to all.
 Whether you go to church or not, join us whenever the topic interests you.

 Our meetings are usually held in the church and are also available via Zoom.
 The format is 45 minutes talk and 45 minutes discussion and our average attendance is about 30.
 All meetings are from 7.30 pm to 9 pm.